Decorating a Master Bedroom

 Your primary bedroom is a place to begin each morning, enjoy some relaxed free-time and wind down from long days.
 Dividing the room into different zones is a great way to design a space that fulfills these functions.
-Think about your daily routine to help you decide how to arrange your master bedroom furniture.
+Think about your daily routine to help you decide how to arrange your bedroom furniture.

 - Grooming and Dressing: Create a space to get ready and dressed each morning.
 If you usually do your hair and makeup right after your morning shower, place a vanity table near your en suite bathroom.
 You can also position your armoire and dresser nearby to keep all of your cosmetics, styling tools, accessories and clothes in one convenient area.

 - Grab and Go Station: To ensure that you have everything you need on your way out, put an accent bench or small console table beside your bedroom door.
 Use it to hold your keys, wallet, purse, laptop bag, gym duffel, umbrella or anything else you want to take with you.
 Add a hall tree or over-the-door hooks for your jacket and you’ll be on the road in record time.

 - The Free Time Zone: If you have extra space, include a comfy and quiet area for relaxing and enjoying your favorite hobbies.
 Use a lounge-worthy chaise as a cozy napping spot or try a cushy arm chair or recliner for knitting, watching your favorite show or reading.
 You’ll also need a spacious bookcase or TV console to hold your media collection.